Kurushima Michifusa

 Kurushima Michifusa (来島 通総) was a Japanese samurai of the late Sengoku period, the 4th son of Murakami Michiyasu (村上 通康), and younger brother of Kurujima Michiyuki.
 His father was a leader of one of the three Murakami suigun (Murakami navies), major naval powers in the 16th century.

-Masamichi belonged to the army corps in Fukushima Masanori in the Seven-Year War.
-His brother was killed at the Battle of Dangpo.
-He was killed in the Battle of Myeongnyang by the forces of Yi Sun-sin.
-He was the only daimyō who was killed in the action during the war.
+Masamichi belonged to the army corps of Fukushima Masanori in the Seven-Year War.
+His brother was killed on July 10 at the Battle of Dangpo.
+Masamichi was killed several months later in the Battle of Myeongnyang by the forces of Yi Sun-sin.
+He was the only daimyō who was killed in action during the war.